MolBIFFM/diana/README.md

     }
 ]
 ```
-The base of the logarithm that changes are expressed as and converted from to log2 scale.
+The base of the logarithm that changes are expressed as.
 By default, ratios are assumed.

 ```json
 [